-A few weeks ago, sitting at our weekly dinner with Tim and his brother Nate, I quizzed them about their favorite Christmas memories.
+A few weeks ago, sitting at our weekly dinner with my husband Tim and his brother Nate, I quizzed them about their favorite Christmas memories.
 I asked, “What were some of your favorite Christmas foods?”

 I like asking them together about their childhoods because, in the way that your best friend remembers things about that summer road trip that you forgot, the two of them round out each other’s stories.